Graduating undergraduate students: Did you have an educator in high school who really helped you find your path to Queen's?

 These awards give undergraduate students in their graduating year from Queen’s University the opportunity to honour educators in Canada who, during the student’s high school career, had a decisive and formative influence on the student, and set them on the course to post-secondary education and ultimately to their graduation from Queen's.

-- To nominate a former teacher, download the nomination form (DOCX, 113KB), fill it out and send it in!
+- To nominate an educator, download the nomination form (DOCX, 95KB), fill it out, and send it in!

 Please note that you must be graduating from your first undergraduate degree.
 If you have any questions about the awards or the nomination process, please email email@example.com